 By the late 1920s, Eric Sloane was creating more pen and ink illustrations and taking fewer lettering jobs, embarking on a long and successful career as an illustrator.
 He never, however, left his love of hand lettering, as can be seen in some of the examples we have for sale.

 Outdoor Cooking by Eric Sloane.
 Original pen and ink 3.5″ tall x 7.50″ wide, 10.75″ tall x 13.75″ wide.
 Newly framed using acid free materials and under UV glass.
-Likely created for an enamelware piece of cookware released by Delano Studios of East Setauket, Long Island, New York.
+Possibly created for an enamelware piece of cookware released by Delano Studios of East Setauket, Long Island, New York.
 Eric Sloane was one of many artists that contracted with Delano throughout the 1950s and 1960s.
-Delano created tiles, plates, “trinket trays”, and even an entire cookware line called “Americana by Eric Sloane”.
-The first time I saw a set of this cookware was on my first visit to Eric Sloane’s fifth wife, Ruth Hinrichs (nee Roland).
-Ruth made coffee in a percolator that she later gave to me.
-The percolator – like all of the other pieces in the set – is decorated with an illustration be Eric Sloane (and it also, in case you are wondering, makes great coffee).
-A charmer for $625.00.
+A charmer for

 Then a Farmyard Palace, by Eric Sloane.
 Image size approximately 14″ tall x 16.5″ wide, 23.75″ tall x 25.75″ wide in frame.
 Original pen and ink illustration Eric created for his seminal work on the subject, An Age of Barns (1967, Funk & Wagnalls).
 An Age of Barns is unpaginated, but this illustration fell on what would have been page 20.
 There are several aspects of this particular illustration which make it unique.
 The first is the amount of descriptive titling Eric includes throughout the work, titling that is executed in Sloane’s best manner.
 The lettering alone is a tour de force for this American artist.

 Because of the two views of this traditional Pennsylvania German Bank Barn, the viewer is treated to a “one stop shop” of Sloane’s illustrative talents – the more loose, almost painterly way the artist drew the exterior view of the south face of the barn, and the nearly architectural rendering of the interior space.
 An unusually large illustration for Sloane.
 As Sloane was more than familiar with creating ‘camera ready’ illustrations for commercial applications, he usually created his book illustrations close to actual size for publication.
 Then a Farmyard Palace is rendered much, much larger than the finished product.
 It is possible this is related to yet another reason why this is such a unique illustration – Eric was transitioning from quickly rendered drawings with limited depth used throughout all of his previous publications, to occasionally employing more fully rendered drawings inclusive of a great many details.
 It would seem that as the aesthetic “scale” of Sloane’s drawing were enlarged, so too was the mathematical scale.
-An Age of Barns is itself reflective of Eric’s ability to illustrate on another level – no other book of Sloane’s before or after An Age of Barns matched it’s stunning breadth of large, fully rendered pen and ink illustrations by the author/artist.
+An Age of Barns is itself reflective of Eric’s ability to illustrate on another level – no other book of Sloane’s before or after An Age of Barns matched its stunning breadth of large, fully rendered pen and ink illustrations by the author/artist.
 A signed, first edition copy of An Age of Barns that Eric presented to the original owner accompanies this wonderful piece.
 Offered at $2,000.00.

 American Ruin by Eric Sloane, NA.
 Original pen and ink illustration.
 Image size approximately 13″ tall x 17″ wide, 21″ tall x 25″ wide in frame.
 Fantastic large scale illustration Eric made for Recollections in Black and White, an important book in which the artist reflects on the significant role of black and white lettering and illustration as standalone forms of his artwork.
 American Ruin appears on page 51 of Recollections in Black and White.
 Signed, lower right, in the artist’s typical red marker.

-American Ruin is in excellent, original condition has was completely re-framed in all acid free materials and double matting – all housed under conservation glass and within a great new textured wood frame that sets just the right tone.
-Please contact the gallery for pricing information.
+American Ruin is in excellent, original condition and completely re-framed in all acid free materials and double matting – all housed under conservation glass and within a great new textured wood frame that sets just the right tone @ $2,500.00.